schrockwell/pcw/SPECIFICATION.md

 The header is composed of the following fields:

-1. **Header Length (uint8)** - The number of bytes to follow which will comprise the header.
-Currently this is 5 bytes, but it may increase in future protocol versions as header fields are added.
+1. **Header Size (uint8)** - The number of bytes that comprise the header, including this first byte.
+Currently this is 6 bytes, but it may increase in future protocol versions as header fields are added.

-2. **Payload Length (uint16)** - The number of bytes after the header, which comprise the payload.
+2. **Payload Size (uint8)** - The number of bytes after the header, which comprise the payload.

 3. **Packet Type (uint8)** - One of the predefined packet types, which describes the contents of the payload.